-RA1: The Company will change the balance of its non-life insurance risks, for the classes of business defined in its business strategy, and take appropriate actions, in a way that its overall insurance risk SCR will have a medium impact on own funds, i.e. be lower than 25% of own funds.
+RA1: The company will change the balance of its non-life insurance risks, for the classes of business defined in its business strategy, and take appropriate actions, in a way that its overall insurance risk SCR will have a medium impact on own funds, i.e. be lower than 25% of own funds.

 RA2: The Company will reduce its exposure to non-life non-motor business by mitigating the risk to highly rated reinsurers.
 In particular it will reduce its participation in Property Surplus and Fire Catastrophe Excess of Loss Treaty aiming to a reduction of the non-life catastrophe SCR risk.
-This has already being materialised through a reduction of Company's participation in the abovementioned treaties from 10% to 0% and the same policy will be followed for the 2018 renewal.
+This has already being materialised through a reduction of company's participation in the abovementioned treaties from 10% to 0% and decreasing its retention under the cat treaty to 250.000 and the same policy will be followed for the 2019 renewal.

-RA3: The Company will maintain existing reinsurance arrangement aiming to substantially reduce its CAT produced SCR before diversification within and between modules by 50% (500.000) and by 6% of total non-life risk produced SCR (i.e 240.000 euros) after diversification within and between modules.(relatively to the levels before the implementation of the policy in 2017).
-This will be achieved by maintaining the reduced priority (250,000 euros) under cat XL treaty and continuing the fixed rate basis instead of a swing rate basis under the motor and employers liability XL treaty.
+RA3: The company will maintain existing reinsurance arrangement aiming to substantially reduce its CAT produced SCR before diversification within and between modules by 50% (500.000) and by 6% of total non-life risk produced SCR (i.e240.000 EUROS) after diversification within and between modules.(relatively to the levels before the implementation of the policy in 2017).
+This will be achieved by maintaining the reduced priority (250,000 euros) under cat xl treaty and continuing the fixed rate basis instead of a swing rate basis under the motor and employers liability XL treaty.